ucla-data-science-center/rclone-intro/episodes/01-introduction.md

 ## Challenge 1: What can you do with Rclone?

-What can you do with Rclone?
+How might you use Rclone?

 ::::::::::::::::::::::::::::::::::::: solution

 Move files both local and online

 ## Discussion: How do you think you might use rclone?